swesterveld/udacity-nd004-p5-linux-server-configuration/README.md

 a virtual machine and prepared it to host the [Catalog App project](https://github.com/swesterveld/udacity-nd004-p3-item-catalog/) from earlier in the Nanodegree program.

+The project has been *reviewed by me*.
+According to me, based on the rubric used by the Udacity reviewer, this code at least:
+- [x] Meets Specifications: (User Management) Remote login of the root user has been disabled, a remote user that can sudo to root has been defined, user passwords are set securely.
+- [x] Exceeds Specifications: (Security) The firewall has been configured to monitor for repeat unsuccessful login attempts and appropriately bans attackers; cron scripts have been included to automatically manage package updates.
+- [x] Exceeds Specifications: (Application Functionality) The VM included monitoring applications that provide automateed feedback on application availability status and/or system security alerts.
+- [x] Meets Specifications: (Configuration File Comments) Comments are present and effectively explain longer code procedures.
+- [x] Meets Specifications: (Documentation) A README file is included detailing all steps required to successfully run the application.

 ## Development Environment

 For reviewing -- upon graduation form the Nanodegree program -- this project is